jooyung/joyWorks/MD/2012-Pro Csharp 5.0 And The NET 4.5 Framework-6e-Andrew Troelsen.md

 ___
 # 9. Collections and Generics
 ## The Motivation for Collection Classes
+[W] telltale (tĕl′tāl′)

+- telltale - disclosing unintentionally; *"a telling smile"*; *"a telltale panel of lights"*; *"a telltale patch of oil on the water marked where the boat went down"*
+- =revealing, telling
+- <->informatory, informative - providing or conveying information

+As you will see, the `telltale` sign of any generic item is the "type parameter" marked with angled brackets (for example, LIST<T>).
 ### The System.Collections Namespace
+[W] Any .NET application built with .NET 2.0 or higher should ignore the classes in System.Collections `in favor of` the corresponding classes in System.Collections.Generic.
 ### A Survey of System.Collections.Specialized Namespace
 ## The Problems of Nongeneric Collections
 ### The Issue of Performance
+To do so, C# provides a simple mechanism, termed **boxing**, to store the data in a value type within a reference variable.

+**Boxing** can be formally defined as the process of explicitly assigning a value type to a System.Object variable.
+When you *box* a value, the CLR allocates a new object on the heap and copies the value type's value (25, in this case) into that instance.
+What is returned to you is a reference to the newly allocated heap-based object.

+Syntactically speaking, an *unboxing* operation looks like a normal casting operation.

+[W] At first glance, boxing/unboxing might seem like a rather `uneventful` language feature that is more academic than practical.

+However, it turns out that the boxing/unboxing process is quite helpful because it allows you to assume everything can be treated as a System.Object, while the CLR takes care of the memory-related details on your behalf.

+Now it is reboxed, as WriteLine() requires object types!

+Boxing and unboxing are convenient from a programmer's viewpoint, but this simplified approach to stack/heap memory transfer comes with the baggage of *performance issues* (in both speed of execution and code size) and a *lack of type safety*.
 ### The Issue of Type Safety
 ### A First Look at Generic Collections
 ## The Role of Generic Type Parameters
+Only classes, structures, interfaces, and delegates can be written generically; *enum types cannot*.
 ### Specifying Type Parameters for Generic Classes/Structures
 ### Specifying Type Parameters for Generic Members
 ### Specifying Type Parameters for Generic Interfaces
 ## The System.Collections.Generic Namespace
 ### Understanding Collection Initialization Syntax
+You can apply collection initialization syntax only to classes that support and *Add()* method, which is formalized by the ICollection<T>/ICollection interfaces.
 ### Working with the List<T> Class
 ### Working with the Stack<T> Class
 ### Working with the Queue<T> Class